squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

-We can declare axioms over our abstract function symbols, for instance to state that the two abstarct constant :g:`ok` and :g:`ko` are not equal.
+We can declare axioms over our abstract function symbols, for instance to state that the two abstract constant :g:`ok` and :g:`ko` are not equal.